ibexa/documentation-user/docs/search/search_for_content.md

 The results contain Content items that are translated into this language.
 The result list also shows which languages the Content item is translated to.

 By default, the results are sorted by decreasing relevance.
-Thanks to the drop-down menu on top-right, you can sort them by name, publication date, or modification date.
+By selecting an option from a drop-down menu in the top right corner, you can sort them by name, publication date, or modification date.

 ![Sorting menu](img/sorting_menu.png)